iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/SpatialComposition/CivilSpatial/CivilSpatial.remarks.md

 `ParkingIsland`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

+### ParkingRow

+The number of Parking-spaces modeled in a single instance of `ParkingRow` is captured by its `ParkingSpaceCount` property.

+`ParkingRow`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

+### PondArea

+Uses of permanent `PondArea`s include: to manage stormwater runoff, for protection against flooding, for erosion control, and to serve as an artificial wetland and improve the water quality in adjacent bodies of water.

+When needed, a `PondArea` may aggregate smaller areas within their boundary, modeled as instances of `GenericArea`.

+`PondArea`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

 ### Sidewalk

 A `Sidewalk` instance may be aggregated by a `RoadwayPlateau` when defined as part of a `rdsp:Road`, or may be defined parallel to other `spcomp:Facility` instances.